 Some woodworkers are a bit scornful of these time-saving products, but in fact they work fairly well.
 Very high-quality woodworking pieces might not be the best place to use one-step finishes, but they have a perfectly acceptable role in other applications.

 Many otherwise find woodworking projects have been sullied or ruined when the woodwork rushed the preparation steps and applied stain and finish to word that wasn't ready for it.
 The first step to a great wood stain finish is to sand the project thoroughly.
 You can decide whether you want to use a sanding block or a random orbital sander to do the lion's share of the work.
-Either way, begin by sanding the project well a few times using using progressively finer grits of sandpaper as you go.
+Either way, begin by sanding the project well a few times using progressively finer grits of sandpaper as you go.
 When you're done, finish with a hand sanding with very fine paper for a final touch.

 Some woodworkers gauge the quality of the sand job by placing an old nylon stocking over a hand and rubbing it all over the project.
 If the nylon snags on any portion of the sanded area, you've got more sanding to do.

-After sanding the project thoroughly, the next step is to get rid of all of the sanding residue.
+After sanding the project thoroughly, the next step is to get rid of all of the sanding residues.
 Start by vacuuming the project as best you can with a wood shop vacuum.
 Put the brush attachment on the end so that you don't scratch your sanding job with a plastic vacuum tool or hose end.
 After vacuuming, go over the entire project once or twice with a tack cloth to remove any remaining fine dust.

 Before you apply the stain to bare wood, it's helpful to apply a coat of pre-stain conditioner.
 This conditioner helps prevent streaks and blotches and ensures the stain will be absorbed more evenly.
 It is a good treatment for all woods, but especially for pine and other softwoods.
 Make sure to read the instructions before you apply the pre-stain conditioner.
 In some cases, the manufacturer advises that you wipe the conditioner off after a few minutes, and then apply the stain within two hours.
 Also, some pre-stain conditioners have a tendency to lighten the color of the stain, but you can combat this by applying a second coat of stain.

-Wood stain can be applies with a paintbrush or foam pad, or it can be rubbed in with a clean cloth.
+Wood stain can be applied with a paintbrush or foam pad, or it can be rubbed in with a clean cloth.
 Your choice of methods depends partly on your personal preference, but each type of stain is best suited to certain methods.
 If you're going to use a gel stain, apply it with a rag and wipe it down once the desired color is reached.
 Gel stains should not be applied with a brush or pad.

-With oil-based stain, you have the option of either rubbing them in with a cloth, or applying by brush.
+With oil-based stain, you have the option of either rubbing them in with a cloth or applying by brush.
 If brushing it on, make sure to chose a natural-bristle brush, such as pig-bristles.
 Some woodworkers like to brush on oil-based stains, then rub the surface with a cloth to ensure even coverage.

 Water-based stains dry very quickly, so they are often rubbed on with a cloth, though they can also be brushed on with a synthetic bristle brush.
 Don't use natural-bristle brushes with water-based products, as the bristle because saturated and limp.